 This color process is hand-painting lightener on select pieces of hair to emphasize the lines and layers of a hairstyle.
 The color will grow out, and roots aren’t noticeable because the color isn’t applied as close to the roots as it is with other color processes.

-Call now to book your appointment to stay colorfully ravishing all the way through fall and winter!
-And with this month’s special, save money too: Fall Colors and Fabulous Skin!
+Call now to book your appointment to stay colorfully ravishing all the way through summer!